MaxAcheson/Building-Snake-In-Python/README.md

 # Building-Snake-In-Python
-This is my attempt to recreate the game snake with python
+This is simply my tweaking of a pre-existing python file for personal practice.
+Game is fully funcitonal.